obetomuniz/tatooine/docs/engines/MARKUP.md

   options: {
     // request: Object<AxiosConfig?|Object<Boolean>|Object<String>> => It allows configure markup request.
 Non-spa allows any 'axios' config.
     request: {
-        // spa?: Boolean => Set this schema as a SPA resource (It will use Puppeteer for request, which is slower).
-Default is <false>
-        spa: false,
         // url: String => URL that should be loaded
         url: "https://...",
+        // spa?: Object<Boolean|Function> => Set this schema as a SPA resource
+        spa: {
+          // enable: Boolean => It will enable Puppeteer for the given schema, which is slower, but powerful.
+Default is <false>
+          enable: false,
+          // onPageLoaded?: Function => It allows user to control page crawled using Puppeteer 'page' settings
+          onPageLoaded: (page) => ...,
+        },
     },
     // dom?: Object<JSDOMConfig> => Any 'jsdom' allowed config
     dom: { ... },